wavim/assignee/report/report.typ

 performance, the application is bundled, tree-shaked, and minified.
 Certain assets are externalized to enable better static resource caching.

+FOUC (flash of unrendered content) is prevented by resolving DNS early with font preloading.

 === Quality Assurance
 Google Issues and Lighthouse are used extensively to enforce web best practices.
 This includes loading speed, contentful paint (FCP/LCP), and accessibility.